Serialization: Programming language support

 Several object-oriented programming languages directly support object serialization (or object archival), either by syntactic sugar elements or providing a standard interface for doing so.
 The languages which do so include Ruby, Smalltalk, Python, PHP, Objective-C, Delphi, Java, and the .NET family of languages.
 There are also libraries available that add serialization support to languages that lack native support for it.

 C and C++

 C and C++ do not provide serialization as any sort of high-level construct, but both languages support writing any of the built-in data types, as well as plain old data structs, as binary data.
 As such, it is usually trivial to write custom serialization functions.
 Moreover, compiler-based solutions, such as the ODB ORM system for C++ and the gSOAP toolkit for C and C++, are capable of automatically producing serialization code with few or no modifications to class declarations.
 Other popular serialization frameworks are Boost.Serialization from the Boost Framework, the S11n framework, and Cereal.
 MFC framework (Microsoft) also provides serialization methodology as part of its Document-View architecture.

-With the introduction of reflective programming to C++26, serialisation has been greatly simplified.
-Reflection allows for compile-time serialisation of, for instance, JSON into a struct with corresponding structure.
+With the introduction of reflective programming to C++26, serialization has been greatly simplified.
+Reflection allows for compile-time serialization of, for instance, JSON into a struct with corresponding structure.